 As mentioned earlier, the proposed method is exclusively dependent on the time division methodology where a node can divide the time asymmetrically to represent the time it needs to transmit self generated packets as well as the time it takes to transit the packets arriving from one or more nodes.
 To make our proposed approach more realistic, we assume that if the packet that resides in a certain node is not delivered to its intended destination within the specified time, then that packet must be discarded by the node.
 The lost of the packet at the node level forces us to retransmit the packet.
+This assumption is essential for us to make our derivations close to what actually happen in the real world.
+This also helps us demonstrating the effectiveness of the proposed algorithm in the presence of packet retransmission.

 For the ease of understating, we assume that the time a node takes to transmit self generated packet can be represented as t{pp} where as the time it takes to forward the packets received from one or more neighbors is represented as t{np} .
 It should be noted that the total available time per node is just the sum of the time a node takes to transmit self generated packet and time it takes to forward the packets received from one or more neighbors.
 This relationship can be mathematically expressed in the following equation: